Top 3 Best Air Quality Detectors (for your Home)

 Can I Detect a Home Refrigerant Leak With a Gas Detector?

-Yes you can.
-A gas leak detector is sensitive to refrigerant gases, such as freon and R-410A.
+You need to purchase a Freon Refrigerant Gas Leak Detector.
+A freon gas leak detector is sensitive to refrigerant gases, such as freon and R-410A.

 Can I Detect Ammonia From a Household Cleaner Such as Windex?